pathunstrom/accepting-your-success/write-out.md

 I didn't expect anything to come out of it, but I gave my first technical talk the same year I entered the industry.

-Between PyGotham 2014 and 2015, I realized I was trans and transitioned.
-I gave a new talk on Pygame, a revamped version of my 2014 talk, but then under a new name.
+Between PyGotham 2014 and 2015, I realized I was trans and started transitioning.
+This story is getting a little long, though, but I gave a talk about my transition in 2017 here at PyGotham, which you can see on youtube.
+That year's PyGotham I gave a new talk on Pygame, a revamped version of my 2014 talk, but then under my new name.

+Not long after, I started a little project called ppb.
+A game framework that evolved into an education focused game engine.

 I think this is a good stopping point for this story.

 So let's actually talk about success.

-I grew up thinking success meant independantly wealthy.
+I grew up thinking success meant independently wealthy.
 I'm not even sure where I developed that notion, because my family is most decidedly not.
 But a thing I did learn from my family is that success is about moving forward.
 And from my Mom I learned the importance of building and supporting community.

+Semicolon, return.

+I think one of my least favorite parts of society's definition of success is the lie that success means "the end."
+The problem is, it's not.
+Our stories keep going after we meet success.

-So with that idea in hand, here's my moving forward:
+So with that idea in hand, here's me moving forward:

 One: I mentioned, I worked on a Star Wars product.
 For over a year!
 Young me is super impressed.

 Two: I wrote something important.
 People care about ppb in ways I honestly didn't expect.
 Caisey Faist is talking about it in the next speaking block!
 The excitement has been worth all that effort.
+We just released 0.7.0 a few weeks ago, and I'm actually getting to take a break from the project during the next release cycle, and it's going to continue to see work and care.
+Watching my project take on a life of its own is super important to me.

-Three: Through my awesome community, I've recently seen books on the shelf that I helped get there.
+Three: Through my awesome community (And a recommendation from Meg Ray, you'll hear from her later), I've recently seen books on the shelf that I helped get there.
 Back in November, I signed a contract with a major publisher to do technical vetting of a learn the program book written by a friend of mine.

 Four: I have fallen in love with public speaking.
 I get to meet such cool people, and share ideas I find important.
-And this is my first keynote.
+And this is my first keynote!

+*pause for applause*

+I've spent the last ten minutes or so talking about my success.
+My goal is to talk about the "accepting" part.

+I'm going to be honest: I don't think I'm doing well with that part.
+What I learned while writing this talk is that that's still hard.
+But there's a thing I did figure out: I can affirm my success.
+And I think that's the first step on the road to believing it.

-For as troubling as I find the concept of success, I think I like my own image of success, it means a lot to me.
+For as troubling as I find the concept of success, I think I like my own definition, it is starting to mean a lot to me.

 So that's me: A domestic violence survivor, a trans woman, a game developer, and a book editor that struggles with suicide ideation and loves her community.